-Immediately after the otoplasty operation
+Immediately after otoplasty

-After the operation, you may expect:
+After the operation, you can expect:

-- mild pain or discomfort
+- mild to moderate pain or discomfort

 - swelling and bruising

-Complications of otoplasty
+Potential complications of otoplasty

 All surgery carries some degree of risk.
 Some of the possible complications of otoplasty include:

 This is not a complete list.
 For example, your medical history or lifestyle may put you at increased risk of certain complications.
-You need to speak to your surgeon for more information.
+Speak to your medical practitioner for more information.

 Self-care after otoplasty

-- Report any bleeding, severe pain or unusual symptoms to your surgeon.
+- report any bleeding, severe pain or unusual symptoms to your surgeon.

 Long-term outlook following otoplasty